Xilinx/inference-server/docs/performance_factors.rst

 There are a few ways to do this.
 For benchmarking, use ``wrk`` or other HTTP benchmarking executables that ensure maximum throughput.
 If making requests from Python, use ``aiohttp`` or similar packages to make asynchronous requests instead of the ``requests`` package.
-AMD Inference Server's Python API provides :py:meth:`~proteus.rest.Client.infer` for synchronous requests and :py:meth:`~proteus.rest.Client.infers` for asynchronous requests with the :py:class:`RestClient <proteus.rest.Client>` class.
+AMD Inference Server's Python API provides :py:meth:`~proteus.HttpClient.modelInfer` for synchronous requests with the :py:class:`HttpClient <proteus.HttpClient>` class.

 For C++ applications, the same principle holds.
 Using multiple threads to enqueue and dequeue requests to AMD Inference Server allows for higher throughput.